ImishgunI/TaskTracker/README.md

 This is a simple program for keeping a task list.
 With it you can add, delete, update, change task status and output both simple and by status.

-To start using it you need to have Golang installed
+To start using it you need to have Golang installed.

-There are a few steps you need to take to start the task
+There are a few steps you need to take to start the task:

 ```
 make